 Since staying out of sight is a vital part of capturing usable footage, private investigators tend to favor nondescript cars and an appearance that blends into the crowd.
 They may drive a vehicle with darkened windows, use sunglasses or a ball cap to cover their faces, or make subtle changes in their appearance from day to day to avoid being spotted.

-Types of Evidence a Private Investigator Hopes to Find
+Types of Evidence Private Investigators Hope to Find

 Essentially, a private investigator is hoping to catch you doing something that goes against your doctor’s orders.
 For example, if you have a back injury and were told not to lift more than 10 pounds, carrying multiple bags of heavy groceries or landscaping your front yard would be evidence that you capable of activity beyond your doctor's restrictions.
 This can then be used to argue that you’re not committed to returning to work…or that you have been exaggerating the severity of your injuries.